vbharadwaj1/motion-master-client-examples/README.md

 Before executing any scripts, ensure to set the `MOTION_MASTER_HOSTNAME` environment variable.
 For example, if the Motion Master process runs at `192.168.1.112`, you have two options:

-Before executing a script, you must set the `MOTION_MASTER_HOSTNAME` environment variable.
-Let's say the Motion Master process runs at `192.168.1.112`, there are at least two ways to do it:

 1. Create a `.env` file in the repository root with `MOTION_MASTER_HOSTNAME=192.168.1.112`.
 2. Run a script directly by setting the variable inline: `MOTION_MASTER_HOSTNAME=192.168.1.112 node dist/get-devices.rx.js`.